Craft CMS and CVE-202532432

 Mitigation #

 The best way to defend your site against this exploit is to update to one of the patched releases.
-Refer to our updating guide for instructions.
+For instructions, refer to our updating guide.

 The next-best way to defend your site is to block suspicious payloads at the firewall level.